Divij-Yadav/3D-Printed-5-DOF-Robotic-Arm-with-Gripper/README.md

 # 3D Printed 5 DOF Robotic Arm with Gripper

-This project presents the design, fabrication, and control of a **5 Degrees of Freedom (DOF) Robotic Arm** with an attached gripper, built using **FDM 3D printing** and **open-source electronics/software**.
-The robotic arm is capable of basic pick-and-place operations and can be operated in both position and velocity control modes using an Arduino.
+This project presents the fabrication, and control of a **5 Degrees of Freedom (DOF) Robotic Arm** with an attached gripper, built using **FDM 3D printing** and **open-source electronics/software**.
+The robotic arm is capable of basic pick-and-place operations and can be operated in position control mode using either Arduino programming or using an open source GUI.

 ---